-Section Page No
+Section Page No.

 General Information 1

 Proxies and Voting Procedures 1

 Shareholders Entitled to Vote 2

-Quorum; Required Vote
+Quorum; Required Vote 2

-Proposal 1: Election of Directors 3
+Proposal 1: Election of a Director 2 2 3 3

-Director Qualifications 3
+Director Qualifications

 Board of Directors Recommendation 4

-Directors' Meetings and Committees
+Directors' Meetings and Committees 7

 Meetings and Director Attendance 7

 Audit Committee 7

 Compensation Committee 7

-Nominating and Corporate Governance Committee
+Nominating and Corporate Governance Committee 8

 Charters of Committees 8

 Corporate Governance Matters 8

 Director Independence 8

 Board Leadership Structure 9

 The Board's Role in Risk Oversight 10

 Director Nominations 10

-Communications between Shareholders and the Board of Directors
+Communications between Shareholders and the Board of Directors 11

-Attendance of Directors at Annual Meetings of Shareholders 11
+Attendance of Directors at Annual Meetings of Shareholders 12

 Code of Business Ethics 12

+Hedging and Margin Account Policies 12

 Audit Committee Matters 13

-Report of the Audit Committee
+Report of the Audit Committee 13

 Fees of Independent Registered Public Accounting Firm 14

-Fiscal 2016 Independent Registered Public Accounting Firm 15
+Fiscal 2017 Independent Registered Public Accounting Firm 15

 Audit Committee Financial Expert 15

 Executive Officers 16

 Security Ownership 18

 Section 16(a) Beneficial Ownership Reporting Compliance 20

 Executive Compensation 21

 Compensation Discussion and Analysis 21

-Report of the Compensation Committee 38
+Report of the Compensation Committee 37

-Summary Compensation Table 39
+Summary Compensation Table 38

-Grants of Plan-Based Awards 42
+Grants of Plan-Based Awards 41

-Outstanding Equity Awards at Fiscal Year End 44
+Outstanding Equity Awards at Fiscal Year End 43

-Option Exercises and Stock Vested 45
+Option Exercises and Stock Vested 44

-Pension Benefits Table 46
+Pension Benefits Table 45

-Employment Agreements 47
+Employment Agreements 46

-Post-Employment Compensation 47
+Post-Employment Compensation 46

 Director Compensation 52

 General Information 52

-Director Summary Compensation Table
+Director Summary Compensation Table 54

+Section Page No.

 Transactions With Related Persons 55

-Related Person Transactions
+Related Person Transactions 55

-Review and Annoval of Related Person Transactions 55
+Review and Approval of Related Person Transactions 55

-Section Page No.

-Proposal 2: Non-Binding Advisory Vote on Executive Compensation 56
+Proposal 2: Non-Binding Advisory Vote on Executive Compensation 55

-The Proposal 56
+The Proposal 55

-Vote Required for Approval 57
+Vote Required for Approval 56

-Board of Directors Recommendation 57
+Board of Directors Recommendation 56

-Annual Report to the Securities and Exchange Commission on Form 10-K 57
+Annual Report to the Securities and Exchange Commission on Form 10-K 56

 Shareholder Proposals 57

-Other Matters 58
+Other Matters 57

-STRATTEC SECURITY CORPORATION
+STRATTEC SECURITY CORPORATION 3333 WEST GOOD HOPE ROAD

-3333 WEST GOOD HOPE ROAD MILWAUKEE, WISCONSIN 53209
+MILWAUKEE, WISCONSIN 53209

-Proxy Statement for the 2015 Annual Meeting of Shareholders to be Held on October 6, 2015
+Proxy Statement for the 2016 Annual Meeting of Shareholders to be Held on October 11, 2016

-Important Notice Regarding the Availability of Proxy Materials for the 2015 Annual Meeting of Shareholders to be held on October 6, 2015:

-This Proxy Statement and the Accompanying Annual Report are Available at www.strattec.com
+Important Notice Regarding the Availability of Proxy Materials for the 2016 Annual Meeting of Shareholders to be held on October 11, 2016: This Proxy Statement and the Accompanying Annual Report are Available at www.strattec.com

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of STRATTEC (the "Annual Meeting") to be held at the Radisson Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 6, 2015, at 8:00 a.m., local time, and any adjournments thereof.
-Only shareholders of record at the close of business on August 20, 2015 will be entitled to notice of and to vote at the Annual Meeting.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of STRATTEC (the "Annual Meeting") to be held at the Radisson Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 11, 2016, at 8:00 a.m., local time, and any adjournments thereof.
+Only shareholders of record at the close of business on August 24, 2016 will be entitled to notice of and to vote at the Annual Meeting.
 There will be no presentation regarding our operations at the Annual Meeting.
-The only matters to be discussed are the matters set forth in this Proxy Statement for the 2015 Annual Meeting of Shareholders and such other matters as are properly presented at the Annual Meeting.
+The only matters to be discussed are the matters set forth in this Proxy Statement for the 2016 Annual Meeting of Shareholders and such other matters as are properly presented at the Annual Meeting.

 Our principal executive offices are located at 3333 West Good Hope Road, Milwaukee, Wisconsin 53209.
-It is expected that our Annual Report to Shareholders, this Proxy Statement and the accompanying form of Proxy will be mailed, furnished or otherwise made available to shareholders on or about September 4, 2015.
+It is expected that our Annual Report to Shareholders, this Proxy Statement and the accompanying form of Proxy will be mailed, furnished or otherwise made available to shareholders on or about September 8, 2016.